The Strategies Behind the Outdoor Industry’s Biggest Instagram Accounts

 Senior director of digital brand management Zeena Koda says the alternation between product advertisement and “brand content”—athletes, outdoor images, and storytelling—is intentional.
 In fact, while it’s not an exact science, Koda has a rough benchmark for the breakdown.

-“I think a 60-40 balance is healthy, but it’s never that clear-cut,” Koda says.
+“I think a 60-40 balance is healthy, but it’s never that clear-cut,” Koda said.
 Her goal is to feature “brand content” in about 60 percent of TNF’s posts, while the other 40 percent highlights specific TNF products.

 Follower count: 4.6 million